Why apple cider vinegar is good for your dog

-Apple cider vinegar, or ACV, is acidic, helps balance out pH levels and has antibacterial properties.
+Apple cider vinegar (or ACV), in it’s raw, organic and unpasteurised form has many health benefits for humans, dogs, cats and horses.
+It is acidic, helps balance out pH levels and has antibacterial properties.
 ACV contains iron, potassium and magnesium and other essential vitamins and minerals.
 For us humans add it to food as a salad dressing or take it straight from the spoon.
 It can also be taken in a drink by mixing with honey and hot water.

 Why is it good for my dog?